meldaw84/-The-offecial-GROMACS-molecular-simulation-toolkit./docs/api/gmxapi_1.rst

     SimulationContext is a scoped substate of LibraryContext, configured with simulation component code objects (in the MDModules container), and computational resources locked for an immediately pending simulation task.

+.. doxygenclass:: gmx::SimulationInputHandle

+.. doxygenfunction:: gmx::makeSimulationInput

+.. cpp:class:: gmx::SimulationInput

+    Prescription for molecular simulation.

+    Represent the complete and unique information needed to generate a simulation trajectory segment.
+SimulationInput objects are opaque to the public API.
+    Ownership can be managed with SimulationInputHandle objects.
+Clients can acquire owning references to SimulationInput objects (as SimulationInputHandle) through makeSimulationInput() or from other SimulationInputHandle instances.

+    A SimulationInput object represents an immutable source of data, and is safe to share.
+A SimulationInput object may have internal state to support performance optimizations when shared by multiple SimulationInputHandles.
+    The SimulationInput is guaranteed to live at least as long as any associated SimulationInputHandles.
+The API does not specify whether it may persist longer internally or be reused for later equivalent requests.

+    .. seealso:: `SimulationInputHandle`
+    .. seealso:: `makeSimulationInput`

 Running Simulations
 -------------------